NathanHawks/SR1eGameBot/README.md

   The bot remembers stuff; you won't need to redo setup, just update whatever changes. ***However:***

-  :arrow_right: Everything is linked to GM **and chat channel.**<br/>  :arrow_right: If you move to a different channel, you must re-enter everything.<br/>  :arrow_right: Multiple GM's can share a channel, but anyone playing in both groups must repeat their set-up steps (starting with !setgm).<br/>  :arrow_right: To play in two games at the same time, you'll need two channels.
+* Everything is linked to GM **and chat channel.**
+* If you move to a different channel, you must re-enter everything.
+* Multiple GM's can share a channel, but anyone playing in both groups must repeat their set-up steps (starting with !setgm).
+* To play in two games at the same time, you'll need two channels.

 ### :game_die: **Other initiative commands** :game_die: